to

 This week, the children will use an atlas to locate the four countries of the UK, label them on a map and locate where King Charles III has residences.

-Week 2: Why did Monarchs build castles?
+Week 2: Question Why did monarchs build castles?

 This week we will think about why Kings and Queens live in castles and not ordinary houses.
 What is special about castles?
 How did the castles protect and defend them?